Charles Pic: Marussia (2012)

 After the conclusion of the 2011 Brazilian Grand Prix it was confirmed that Pic would indeed partner Timo Glock at the renamed Marussia F1 in 2012.
 It was also confirmed that Pic would be mentored by ex-F1 driver and fellow countryman Olivier Panis.
 It was reported at the 2012 Hungarian Grand Prix that a feud was brewing between Pic and his team-mate after Pic blocked Glock during qualifying.
 He made his debut in the Australian Grand Prix finishing 15th.
 He however, retired in three consecutive races in Bahrain Grand Prix, Spanish Grand Prix and Monaco Grand Prix.
 In the next race, the Canadian Grand Prix, Pic finished 20th.
 In the British Grand Prix, Pic was given a five place grid penalty for changing his gearbox.
 In the season Pic was overtaken 70 times, which is a F1 record.
-Modena's Brabham, the previous record holder, was overtaken no fewer than 68 times in 1989.
+Stefano Modena's Brabham, the previous record holder, was overtaken no fewer than 68 times in 1989.